abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 -   In 1996, Kent Beck introduced Extreme Programming
 -   Based on an interactive approach
--   Intended improve software quality, responsiveness to changing customer requirements
+-   Intended to improve software quality, responsiveness to changing customer requirements

 ### The Agile Manifesto